theobald-software/theobald-software.github.io/content/_en/about_template.md

 #### Warning - not typical for function descriptions:
 The general guideline is to not use many "Warnings" as the less "Problems" the product can cause, the better is the product.
 The warning **must** be placed in front of the possible issue and not after.
-If possible, the warning note should be formulated according to the following principle:
+If possible, the warning note needs to be formulated according to the following principle:
 - Type & source of the problem, use bold and break;
 - Cause with an explanation of the threat, break;
 - Remedy with steps to avoid the threat.